 What really is physical pain?
 How is it created and what is its function?
-To blandly state it consists of electrical and chemical signals is true but will not help us much.
+Stating it consists of electrical and chemical signals may be true but will not help us much.
 With damage to the body pain appears alongside it like a ghostly but insistent companion.
 If the damage doesn’t motivate us its companion certainly will and no doubt this is how it evolved as a survival aid.
 Pain has a function as information to guide us, the lighthouse on the rocks that warns us.
 But what about when pain has no seeming purpose, an alarm bell loudly ringing when the building has long ago been emptied?

-If pain is simply biochemical in nature as it appears to be why are only some of such signals “painful” and some not?
+If pain is simply biochemical in nature as it appears to be why are only some of these signals “painful” and some not?
 What accounts for the degree of alarm or pain and can this degree be modulated by fuller consciousness?
-Mindfulness by its very nature will reduce alarm in general and pain in particular.
-Pain’s value as signal will remain but will not be quite as traumatic.
+Mindfulness by its very nature reduces alarm in general and so perhaps pain in particular.
+Pain’s value as a signal will remain but the trauma will be removed.

-Many are skeptical that pain can be eased by merely facing and being more fully aware of it as if pain was entirely an objective process but there is a large subjective component and it may even be fully so.
-(We might even say “Oh that doesn’t hurt!” as if we could know how it feels for someone else).
-Perhaps mindfulness calms this storm or at least reduces the associated mental distress.
-At its most extreme we think of the vietnamese monks of the newsreels that burned themselves to death without once flinching.
+Many are skeptical that pain can be eased by merely becoming more fully aware of it and insist that pain is entirely an objective process but there is a large subjective component and at least in the case of chronic pain with no tissue damage may even be fully so.
+We might even say “Oh that doesn’t hurt!” as if we could know how it feels for someone else.
+Perhaps mindfulness calms the storm of pain or at least reduces the associated mental distress.
+At its most extreme we think of the disturbing newsreel clips of the vietnamese monks that burned themselves to death without once flinching.

-Mild pain or at least discomfort as long as it does no harm to the body can be practiced every day; perhaps slight hunger or a cold bath, strenuous exercise or even just to sit still and alert for a few minutes.
+Mild pain or at least discomfort as long as it does no harm to the body can be practiced every day as a skill; perhaps slight hunger or a cold bath, strenuous exercise or even just to sit still and alert for a few minutes.